1.1 Installation of R, RStudio and R Packages

 Figure 1.1: Global Options

-Then, you will see a window pops up like Figure 1.2.
-After clicking on Appearance, you can see several drop-down menus including Zoom and Editor font size, among other choices shown.
+Then, you will see a window popping up like Figure 1.2.
+After clicking on Appearance, you can see several drop-down menus including Zoom and Editor font size among other choices shown.

-• Zoom controls the overall scale for all elements in RStudio interface, including the sizes of menu, buttons, as well as the fonts.
+• Zoom controls the overall scale for all elements in the RStudio interface, including the sizes of the menu, buttons, as well as fonts.

 • Editor font size controls the size of the font only in the code editor.

-After adjusting the appearance, you need to click on Apply to save our settings.
+Once finishing customizing the appearance, you need to click on Apply to save the adjustments.

 Zoom and Editor font size